hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 In our case, let's say if we are to do it manually via kubeadm, we would first need to create 3 VMs on Google Cloud.
 We would then need to run the following commannds in sequence in order to get the kubernetes cluster up and running.
 The first part is to install the container runtime on the machines.

+In order to support nodeport in the kubernetes cluster we would be creating, we would need to add a network tag to all of them.
+Network Tag: "nodeports".

+Also, since we are going to have the gce instance to contact the various google cloud platform to create the relevant volumes/load balancers, it is important that we state that the instance should have more permissions.
+For more granular control, you can follow the blog post stated above, but for simplicity sake, we would just set the instance to have full api access.

 Here are some additional references when trying to get a kubernetes cluster up in gce vms.

 References: https://medium.com/@stephane.beuret/kubeadm-on-gce-14df27d67bf5